 - UPDATED: 31 May 2014 18:16

-Chinese ships sailed into disputed waters off Japan-administered islands in the East China Sea Friday, officials said, after G7 leaders cautioned against "intimidation" in territorial disputes.
+Two Chinese coastguard ships sailed into disputed waters off Japan-administered islands in the East China Sea on Saturday, officials said, as the United States warned Beijing over increasing territorial assertiveness.

-TOKYO: Chinese ships sailed into disputed waters off Japan-administered islands in the East China Sea Friday, officials said, after G7 leaders cautioned against "intimidation" in territorial disputes.
+TOKYO: Two Chinese coastguard ships sailed through disputed waters off Japan-administered islands in the East China Sea on Saturday, officials said, as the United States warned Beijing over increasing territorial assertiveness.

-The Japanese coastguard said two vessels entered the 12-nautical-mile band of territorial waters around one of the Senkaku islands, which China also claims and calls the Diaoyus, at 10:00 am (0100 GMT).
+The Japanese coastguard said the vessels entered the 12-nautical-mile band of territorial waters around one of the Senkaku islands, which China also claims and calls the Diaoyus, around 10:00 am (0100 GMT).

-The ships moved out of the zone about two hours later, the coastguard added in a statement.
+The two ships moved out of the zone about three hours later, it added.

-In recent months, China has ramped up its activity in the South China Sea, which Beijing claims almost in its entirety.
+China is also locked in territorial disputes, in the South China Sea, which Beijing claims almost entirely.

 There have been incidences of Vietnam and China ramming each other's vessels recently while in 2012 the Philippines lost control of rich fishing grounds after a tense standoff with China.